Asaranth/AdventOfCode/2015/README.md

 ### Day 05 – Doesn’t He Have Intern-Elves For This?
 #### Part 1
-- **Requirement:** Count strings with 3 vowels, double letter, and no banned substrings.
+- **Requirement:** Count strings with 3 vowels, double letters, and no banned substrings.
 - **Technique:** Pattern checks / simple scanning.

 #### Part 2